 After 30 minutes, more officers wearing the same uniforms arrived which made a total of 25-30 officers on the ground.

-The police escorted the group members to a nearby street where five police cars were waiting for them: two vans, one prisoner transporter (all type Mercedes Sprinter) and two smaller police cars.
+The police escorted the group members to a nearby street where five police cars were waiting for them: two vans, one prisoner transporter (according to the respodent, they were all Mercedes Sprinter) and two smaller police cars.
 All fourteen individuals were taken into the windowless prisoner transporter.
-Inside the van there were two benches facing each other and the fan inside made a monotonous noise during the one hour drive.
+Inside the van there were two benches facing each other and a fan inside made a monotonous noise during the one hour drive.
 The respondents felt that the drivers were deliberately driving recklessly and some of the individuals had to vomit during the drive.

 Arriving at a point on the Bosnian side of the border near Poljana (see map), the individuals were taken out of the van two by two (see Fig. 2) by six or seven of the same police officers as before, who stood on both sides of the van’s side door.

 Fig. 2: Sketch of the procedure at the border by one of the respondents

 “They made a line of policemen at the right, one at the left, two by two of us in the middle running towards the luggage.
 They stopped us, body-searched us, took our money, our phones.
 The good phones they keep, the bad phones they destroy in front of us. […] Afterwards punches, kicks and beatings coming from both sides.”